 VM-20 Appendix 2, Section H

-Current and historical versions of Tables A through K used for calculating asset default costs and asset spreads are available on the NAIC website home page (www.naic.org) under the Industry tab of the website.
+Current and historical versions of Tables A, F, G, H, I, and J used for calculating asset default costs and asset spreads are available on the NAIC website home page (www.naic.org) under the Industry tab of the website in the Principle-Based Reserving Overview section.
+Tables B through E which document interim steps calculating these factors are available upon request.